Web Video: The Spoony Experiment aka: Thespoony Experiment

 Stable Time Loop: Dr. Insano is created through Spoony's desire to go back in time to erase the Final Fantasy franchise from existence.
 To do so, he creates his own time loop where instead of studying science for decades he sends a future version of himself back in time to give him all the knowledge he needs.

-We belatedly learn (one of) Dr. Insano's origins in his review of the original Final Fantasy: the result of a time paradox just like the game's.
+We belatedly learn (one of) Dr. Insano's origins in his review of Final Fantasy: the result of a time paradox just like the game's.

 In the Party Mania review Insano is actually Wayne Schlumper, a teenage scientist who was rejected by a female version of Spoony.
 Distraught and driven to insanity over the fact she didn't go out with him and his brother, wasting his scientific efforts on a pair of carefully created dancing shoes and hair-gel, he became insane with grief and hinted he would create his own woman.
 In the commentary, Spoony points out that this is simply the Insano of the alternate dimension the review takes place in.